flintrocks/flint/docs/language_guide.md

 let someRectangle: Rectangle = Rectangle()
 ```

-When an instance is created, it is initialised with its initial values – in this case a width and heigth of `0`.
+When an instance is created, it is initialised with its initial values – in this case a width and height of `0`.
 This process can also be done manually using an [initialiser](#initialisers).
-You can access the properties of the current struct with the special keyword `self`.
+Defining initialisers is also required when default values are not specified for all properties of a struct.
+You can access the properties of the current struct with the special keyword [`self`](#self).

 Example: